 The Plan pays 50% of covered charges with no deductible up to the orthodontic lifetime limit of $2,000 per person for orthodontic services and supplies to correct malposed teeth.
 (See Orthodontia lifetime maximum in the Payments section for more information.)

 When an employee is first eligible and enrolls in the Plan, orthodontic services and supplies will be covered even if the insertion of the first appliance occurs prior to becoming a covered person.

 In addition to traditional orthodontia treatments, the Plan provides coverage for Invisalign however benefits are payable only for charges up to the reasonable and customary amount for similar services such as Comprehensive Orthodontic Treatment (Braces).
 This means that you are responsible for the excess amount.
 As with other orthodontic treatments, these charges are subject to your orthodontia lifetime maximum.

 The tool referenced below shows how benefits are paid from the ExxonMobil Dental Plan and reimbursements are made from your Health Care Flexible Spending Account.
 Refer to the Pre-Tax Spending Plan Summary Plan Description when using Pre-Tax Plan for orthodontia reimbursement.
 Monthly reimbursements are based on your treatment plan (number of months braces are on the teeth), not your payment schedule.
 The orthodontia lifetime maximum benefit is $2,000 per covered person.

 NOTE: If you are paying your orthodontic services in full up front, contact Aetna member services for claim handling guidelines for your Health Care Flexible Spending Account.

 The orthodontia calculator does not calculate correctly if orthodontia services are paid in full upfront.

-for the Orthodontia FSA Expenses Calculator.
+Orthodontia FSA Expenses Calculator.